VasilMadin/AngularMovieApp/README.md

 # MovieApp
 ## An Angula8 app using Angular's built in features :mask:
+## App Is deployed and avaliable at -> https://vasilmadin.github.io/AngularMovieApp/

 :point_right: This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.